microsoft/z3guide/website/docs-programming/01 - Z3 JavaScript Examples.md

 ## Using Z3 objects wrapped in JavaScript

-The following example illustrates the use of AstVector
+The following example illustrates the use of AstVector:

 ```z3-js
 const solver = new Z3.Solver();